Emotions run high during Nazi symbol ban debate

-A parliamentarian has broken down during a debate on Nazi symbolism as tensions ran high in the Senate.
+A Senator has broken down in the chamber as tensions ran high during a heated debate over Nazi symbolism.

+Liberal senator Sarah Henderson was moved to tears on Friday, after what she described as a “disgraceful” comment from Labor senator Murray Watt.

+“I am disgusted in you,” a crying Senator Henderson yelled across the chamber.

-The opposition is pushing to ram through a ban on Nazi symbols after a protest in Melbourne drew neo-Nazis, who used the Sieg Heil salute.
+Friday’s heated confrontation came as the opposition tried to ram through a ban on Nazi symbols, following last week’s protest in Melbourne that drew saluting neo-Nazis to the steps of the Victorian Parliament.

 Liberal frontbencher Michaelia Cash said the push to ban the symbol needed to take precedence.